apache/openwhisk/docs/actions-go.md

 # Creating and Invoking Go Actions

-The runtime `actionloop-golang-v1.11` runtime can execute actions written in the Go programming language in OpenWhisk, either as precompiled binary or compiling sources on the fly.
+The `actionloop-golang-v1.11` runtime can execute actions written in the Go programming language in OpenWhisk, either as precompiled binary or compiling sources on the fly.

 ## Entry Point

-The source code of an action is one or more Go source file.
+The source code of an action is one or more Go source files.
 The entry point of the action is a function, placed in the `main` package.
 The default name for the main function is `Main`, but you can change it to any name you want using the `--main` switch in `wsk`.
 The name is however always capitalized.
 The function must have a specific signature, as described next.

 *NOTE* The runtime does *not* support different packages from `main` for the entry point.
 If you specify `hello.main` the runtime will try to use `Hello.main`, that will be almost certainly incorrect.
 You can however have other packages in your sources, as described below.